marade/PLAP/README.md

 Be warned that PLAP is under active development and testing, and therefore it may have serious bugs or otherwise be unsuitable for production work.

 ## Quick Start
+Note: please see 'Guidelines' for our recommendations on experimental design.

 After installation, create folders for the fastq data and the allele database.
 Make sure that your fastq file names are in proper format (see above).
 The allele database folder should contain a .fa or .fasta file(s) formatted in the following way: